British Science Association

 We identified and developed a weighted pipeline of funders, approached high-level funders for strategic meetings (currently underway); and submitted multiple applications of varying amounts.

-We continue to work with the BSA, and deliverables have so far included the Case for Support, a small grant towards their education programmes, an invitation to re-apply for a six-figure grant in 2018, and work on a major Wellcome Trust application with the team, which is currently under consideration.
+Our work with the BSA continued after this initial phase, including delivering the Case for Support, a small grant towards their education programmes, an invitation to re-apply for a six-figure grant in 2018, and work on a major Wellcome Trust application with the team.